-It is desirable for Japanese clubs to apply for and obtain a Certificate of Eligibility (COE) for foreign professional athletes (and coaching and administrative staff), whereby the Minister of Justice certifies conformance with their status of residence in advance of their arrival in Japan.
+Japanese clubs should apply for and obtain a Certificate of Eligibility (COE) for foreign professional athletes (and coaching and administrative staff), whereby the Minister of Justice certifies conformance with their status of residence in advance of their arrival in Japan.
 This would allow them to obtain visas and pass through immigration and passport control inspections smoothly.